MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/development/ad-fs-build-custom-auth-method.md

      }

-Let’s update it so it doesn’t always return MyPresentationForm().
+Let's update it so it doesn't always return MyPresentationForm().
 For this you can create one simple utility method within your class:

     static bool ValidateProofData(IProofData proofData, IAuthenticationContext authContext)
      {